The {modelit} package enhances

 0 <= '***' < 0.001 < '**' < 0.01 < '*' < 0.05 | |||||

-Residual standard error : 0.4076 on 11 degrees of freedom | |||||
+Residuals standard error: 0.4076 on 11 degrees of freedom | |||||

-Number of iterations to convergence : 4 | |||||
+Number of iterations to convergence: 4 | |||||

 The plot of the model superposed to the data can be obtained once

-again with chart()
+again with chart().